lrtfm/notes-for-firedrake/installation/install.md

 -->
 ## MacOS
 First, install Homebrew[^brew], and then use Homebrew to install python3.
 After that, install Firedrake directly, similar to Ubuntu.

+Please install `pkgconf` before start the installation if you add package `p4est` for PETSc.

 [^brew]: Homebrew https://brew.sh/